 Any rule or play interpretation not covered in these rules shall be governed by the playing rules established by USA Volleyball (USAV).

-Article 1.
-The game shall be played by two teams of six players; at least two players of each gender must be must be on the court at all times.
+- The game shall be played by two teams of six players; at least two players must be female.

 Section 2.
 The Court

-Article 1.
-The game shall be played in a volleyball court 60 feet x 30 feet.
+- The game shall be played in a court 60 feet x 30 feet.

 Section 1.
 Net Play and Rotation